Welcome to the Lower Mississippi River Area Special Resource Study project website!

 On December 19, 2014, Congress passed and the President signed into law Public Law 113-291, which directed the National Park Service (NPS) to conduct a special resource study for Fort St. Philip, Fort Jackson, the Head of Passes, and any related and supporting historical, cultural, or recreational resources located in Plaquemines Parish, Louisiana.
-The purpose of this special resource study is to gather information about these resources through historical research and public input, and then to report these findings to Congress.
-The special resource study will evaluate the potential for inclusion of Fort St. Philip, Fort Jackson, the Head of Passes, and any related and supporting historical, cultural, or recreational resources in the national park system based upon whether they meet established criteria noted above.
+The purpose of this special resource study was to gather information about these resources through historical research and public input, and then to report these findings to Congress.
+The special resource study evaluated the potential for inclusion of Fort St. Philip, Fort Jackson, the Head of Passes, and any related and supporting historical, cultural, or recreational resources in the national park system based upon whether they met established new unit critieria.
 Applying these criteria consistently helps the National Park Service weigh the relative merits of potential park units and to ensure that only those most deserving of designation are included within the national park system.
-The special resource study may also weigh other management options.

 National Park Service